pelvisawareness_adminUTI

 UTI Treatment Options

 A proper diagnosis and treatment is vital if you suspect you have a UTI, so seek medical attention if you begin to experience UTI symptoms.
-A health care provider will perform urine tests to identify the type of UTI from your urine samples, and then you may receive an antibiotic.
+A healthcare provider will perform urine tests to identify the type of UTI from your urine samples, and then you may receive an antibiotic.
 Left untreated, a urinary tract infection can cause serious health problems, such as permanent kidney damage, or sepsis, a potentially life-threatening complication of an infection.1

 Read More Articles About UTI’s